taskcontrols/py-taskcontrol/README.md

 * e2e and Unit Tests - Add Tests (Structure of package created - to be cleaned after writing tests)
-* Allows creating and registering a set of task controls as a plugin
+* Allow creating and registering a set of task controls as a plugin
+* Add logging system

 # Status